-- All agencies, or individuals, receiving a grant will be required to mention the Children's Services Advisory Committee and Indian River County as a funder, or partial funder of the program, in all printed material and press releases. - All agencies, or individuals, receiving a \$100,000 grant or more, will be required to provide Indian River County with a financial audit within 180 days after the end of the agency's fiscal year.
+- All agencies, or individuals, receiving a grant must negotiate performance measurements with the Children's Services Advisory Committee and submit a Program Budget for review. - All agencies, or individuals, receiving a grant will be required to mention the Children's Services Advisory Committee and Indian River County as a funder, or partial funder of the program, in all printed material and press releases. - All agencies, or individuals, receiving a \$100,000 grant or more, will be required to provide Indian River County with a financial audit within 180 days after the end of the agency's fiscal year. - For Profit Applicants must provide a copy of their most recent Federal Tax Return with the application.